richardcadman/fi/concepts.md

 - Systems: build the right habits, take the right approach to money
 - Measure what matters
 - Budgeting

-#### The emotive/irrational side of money:
-How to talk about it and how we think and feel about it, etc
+- How to talk about it and how we think and feel about it, etc
 - Behavioural Economics
 - Tricks that you’ll be falling for
 - “Debt isn't a maths problem — it's a psychological problem”

-#### The philosophical side of money:
+#### The philosophical/conceptual side of money:
 What is money, debt, consumerism, how we choose to live etc
 - Money
 - Debt